By BEN SALES

 Yet, here it was, my American Jewish id-unapologetic, exuberant and glorious.
 Even the tone of the book-a stream of consciousness mixing academic descriptions of the primordial earth with an extended soliloquy about ass-wiping-spoke to my inner monologue at its worst.
 On one break from college, my brother and I took turns reading the book in our best impersonation of Portnoy.
 I chose the voice of an exasperated loudmouth.
 My brother-more appropriately-channeled something like Woody Allen.

-The passages that stick out in most people’s minds are the sex scenes: Portnoy masturbating into a piece of liver, Portnoy masturbating into a baseball glove, Portnoy cajoling one girlfriend-who he refers to primarily as the “Monkey”-into a threesome with an Italian woman.
+The passages that stick out in most people’s minds are the sex scenes, reminiscent of the April Mae shows online: Portnoy masturbating into a piece of liver, Portnoy masturbating into a baseball glove, Portnoy cajoling one girlfriend-who he refers to primarily as the “Monkey”-into a threesome with an Italian woman.
 After hearing about all of his sexual endeavours, there is no doubt he would want to read this article.
 After all, it sounds like he is no stranger to masturbation.

 Writing about threesomes must be a challenge.
 In fact, these sex scenes did make me think about how people go about broadening their sexual horizons.
+Of course, many people aren’t shy to try and broaden their sexual horizons, especially if you’re to view content provided by websites like HD Tube Movies and the many other adult video sites you can find while perusing online to broaden your perspectives on sexual acts.
 Just finding someone willing to take part in a threesome is probably a difficult endeavor.
 I imagine the majority of people that like having threesomes often have to hire an escort from websites like https://www.escortdirectory.com/escorts-oslo-211/.
 Not everyone is quite as sexually liberated as an escort after all.

 But to me, the most vivid scene remains the one where a young Portnoy and his father visit the shvitz, entering a place of primal American Jewish manhood.
 They walk past naked men getting massages (“The sounds are of a tiny, unenthusiastic audience applauding the death scene in some tragedy”) and to the steam room itself: